Show Finder

 One Actor.
 One Audience.
 One million reasons.

-Tony Award® winner Daniel Radcliffe returns to the stage in the hilarious and heartwarming play, Every Brilliant Thing.
+Emmy and Golden Globe® award winner Mariska Hargitay makes her Broadway debut in the hilarious and heartwarming play, Every Brilliant Thing.

-In this one-of-a-kind solo show, a man looks back at his life and the glimmers of hope that carried him through.
-All told through a list of every wonderful, beautiful and delightful thing—big, small, and everything in between—that makes life worth living.
+In this one-of-a-kind solo show, a person looks back at their life and the glimmers of hope that carried them through.
+All told through a list of every wonderful, beautiful, and delightful thing—big, small, and everything in between—that makes life worth living.

-After being performed in over 80 countries, this beloved hit finally arrives on Broadway for thirteen weeks only at The Hudson Theatre.
+After being performed in over 80 countries, this beloved hit has finally arrived on Broadway for a limited time at The Hudson Theatre.

 BroadwayPlay - Drama